-- 24. Article 2(2) of the EECC defines the term 'very high capacity network'and the BEREC Guidelines on Very High Capacity Networks5 (hereafter "VHCN Guidelines") define the characteristics that electronic communication networks have to satisfy in order to qualify as VHCNs.
-Based on the specification in the VHCN Guidelines, Table 1 (fixed broadband) and Table 2 (mobile broadband) in the Core Guidelines specify different VHCNs classes which needs to be identified at address or small grid level, respectively for fixed broadband and mobile broadband. - 25.
-The data used by competent authority to define designated areas should be in line with the definitions and granularity levels6 included in the Core Guidelines.
-The information should also be up to date7.
-Note that this applies to the information needed to designate areas, not to the designation of areas themselves (i.e. their geographical definition or publication). - 26.
+- 26. Article 2(2) of the EECC defines the term 'very high capacity network'and the BEREC Guidelines on Very High Capacity Networks7 (hereafter "VHCN Guidelines") define the characteristics that electronic communication networks have to satisfy in order to qualify as VHCNs.
+Based on the specification in the VHCN Guidelines, Table 1 (fixed broadband) and Table 2 (mobile broadband) in the Core Guidelines specify different VHCNs classes which need to be identified at address or small grid level, respectively for fixed broadband and mobile broadband. - 27.
+The data used by competent authority to define designated areas should be in line with the definitions and granularity levels8 included in the Core Guidelines.
+The information should also be up to date9.
+Note that this applies to the information needed to designate areas, not to the designation of areas themselves (i.e. their geographical definition or publication). - 28.
 In addition to current broadband reach and quality of service information, competent authorities may use forecast information to define designated areas.
 Article 22(1) paragraph 4 defines the forecast information as follows: "...forecast shall include all relevant information, including information on planned deployments by any undertaking or public authority, of very high capacity networks and significant upgrades or extensions of networks to at least 100 Mbps download speeds.
-For this purpose, national regulatory and/or other competent authorities shall request undertakings and public authorities to provide such information to the extent that it is available and can be provided with reasonable effort." - 27.
-Whilst forecast information gathered as per Art 22(1) is not mandatory, reliable information about forecasts allows a more accurate and prospective definition of designated areas and can serve a better planning of agents' deployments.
+For this purpose, national regulatory and/or other competent authorities shall request undertakings and public authorities to provide such information to the extent that it is available and can be provided with reasonable effort." - 29.
+Whilst forecast information gathered as per Art 22(1) is not mandatory, reliable information about forecasts allows a more accurate and prospective definition of designated areas and can serve a better planning of agents' deployments. - 30.
+The Core Guidelines detail the information to be included in forecasts, and if available and assessed as reliable by the competent authority10, this information must be used to designate areas.